cyberark/ansible-role-conjur/README.md

 * Create two files used to identify the host and Conjur connection information
 * Install Summon with the Summon Conjur provider for secret retrieval from Conjur

-## Summon & Services
+## Summon & Service Managers
 With Summon installed, using Conjur with a Service Manager (like SystemD) becomes a snap.
-Here's a simple example of a SystemD file:
+Here's a simple example of a SystemD file connecting to Conjur (version 5):
 ```
 [Unit]
 Description={{ springboot_application_name }}